Frequently Asked Questions

 Does the program accept transfer credit?

-No. All students accepted into the program must participate in the competitive admissions process.
+No. All students accepted into the program must participate in the complete admissions process.
 The program does not allow students to transfer credit from other graduate programs.

 Is a supplemental application required?